COOKING VS. BAKING: 4 KEY DIFFERENCES

 2. EQUIPMENT

-Cooking utilizes tools like knives, pots, pans, and various heat sources like a grill, stove or oven.
-Baking essentials are different and can include items such as measuring cups, whisks and stand or hand mixers, with an oven being the heat source.
+Cooking often utilizes tools like knives, pots, pans and various heat sources like a grill, stove, range, wall oven or even certain settings on a convection microwave.
+Baking essentials are different and can include items such as recipe-specific bakeware, measuring cups, whisks and stand or hand mixers, with an oven, or possibly a convection microwave, being the heat source.

 4. INGREDIENT INTERACTIONS